-DevOps is a development culture that enhances and promotes the collaboration between the Development and Operations Team to deploy codes to production faster in a repeatable and automated way.
-The word 'DevOps' is a combination of two words which are 'development' and 'operations.'
+DevOps is a development culture that enhances and promotes the collaboration between the development and operations team of an organization to deploy codes to production faster in a repeatable and automated way.
+The word 'DevOps' is a combination of two words which are 'Development' and 'Operations.'

 DevOps serves to increase an organization's speed to deliver software applications and services.
 It allows businesses and organizations to serve their customers better and to compete with their market competitor more strongly.

-In more simple terms, DevOps can be defined as the alignment of the development and IT operations with better collaboration and communication.
+In more simple terms, DevOps can be defined as the alignment of the IT development and operations team for better collaboration and communication.